lewoudar/scalpel/docs/static_spider.md

 ## Good to know

-scalpel can also deals with file url instead of http ones.
+scalpel can also deals with file urls instead of http ones.
 The url needs to start with `file:///` followed by the path of the file.
 You can use [Path.as_uri](https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.as_uri) method to help you to create these urls.

-You will notice that the following spider attributes are public and therefore can be set in the *parse* callback:
+You will notice that the following spider attributes are public and therefore can be set in the *parse* function:

 * reachable_urls
 * unreachable_uls